poptart-cat-030/lab-week3-aws-cli/README.md

-# lab-week3-aws-cli
+# 4640-w3-lab-start-w25

-ACIT 4640 - Lab for Week 3
+Starting script files for the week 3 lab.

+See D2L for lab instructions